murilo-toddy/autunumus/improc/README.md

 # Image Processing

-The image processing module is focused mainly on creating a deterministic algorithm to identify multicolor cones in a custom scenario.
+The image processing module is focused mainly on creating a deterministic algorithm to identify multicolor landmarks in a custom scenario.

 ## Contents